 How much sugar is “too much”?

-As of this year, nutrition labels are now required to show “Added Sugars.”
+Nutrition labels are now required to show “Added Sugars.”
 Check out this image for where to find this information.

 Why do we crave sugar?